mlochbaum/BQN/implementation/vm.md

 * Evaluate the bytecode `$ src/cjs.bqn r`, passing the core runtime `provide` in the constants array.
 The result is a BQN list of a full runtime, and a function `SetPrims`.
 * Optionally, call `SetPrims` on a two-element list `⟨Decompose, PrimInd⟩`.
 * Evaluate the bytecode `$ src/cjs.bqn c`, which uses primitives from the runtime in its constants array.
 This is the compiler.
 * Evaluate the bytecode `$ src/cjs.bqn f`.
-This returns a 1-modifier.
-To obtain the formatter, call it on a four-element operand list `⟨Type, Decompose, Glyph, FmtNum⟩`.
+This returns a function.
+Then call it on a four-element list `⟨Type, Decompose, Glyph, FmtNum⟩` to obtain the two-element list `⟨•Fmt, •Repr⟩`.

 The compiler takes the runtime as `𝕨` and source code as `𝕩`.
 To evaluate BQN source code, convert it into a BQN string (rank-1 array of characters), pass this string and runtime to the compiler, and evaluate the result as bytecode.
 Results can be formatted with the formatter for use in a REPL, or used from the implementation language.